DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 ```
 df_arrivals = df_arrivals.dropna(how='all', axis=1)
 ```
-From the info displayed before, and the reasoning explained in the previous explanation, the 35 empty year columns and the fully empty(null) column was dropped with the above function.
-The axis set to equal 1 to focus on columns.
+From the info displayed before, and the reasoning explained in the previous explanation, the 35 empty year columns and the completely empty(null) column was dropped with the above function.
+The axis is set to equal 1 to focus on columns.
 <br/>

 ### **Drop Indicator code column**
 ```
 df_arrivals = df_arrivals.drop(['Indicator Code'], axis=1)
 ```
-By analysing the previous unique values information about columns, it was seen that the "Indicator Code" and "Indicator Name" columns displayed information which both indicated data is about international tourist arrivals.
+By analysing the previous unique values information about columns, it was seen that the "Indicator Code" and "Indicator Name" columns displayed information which both indicated the data is about international tourist arrivals.
 Since the "Indicator Code" column displayed "ST.INT.ARVL" has many abbreviations that could be hard to understand, it was decided to only keep the "Indicator Name Column".
 <br/>
 Further exploration of this current dataset is done is continued in a later stage.
 Instead, the dataset with country metadata is explored and prepared in order to merge it first with the main dataset arrivals.csv to make cleaning easier.
 <br/>